 We reveal the biggest and best 3D movies coming to screens this year, from animation to sci-fi and beyond.

-We're yet to see a trailer from this 3D movie but the all-star cast is enough for us to get excited.
+We're yet to see a trailer but the all-star cast is enough for us to make this one of the 3D movies we're most excited about in 2013.
 Starring Liam Neeson and Steve Buschemi, Khuma tells the story of a half-striped zebra who after being rejected by his superstitious herd, embarks on a daring quest to earn his stripes but finds the courage and self-acceptance to save all the animals of the Great Karoo.

 This is the first dip into the silver screen for many of the artists on board for the film.
 It's so refreshing to see such a stellar cast rubbing shoulders with 3D movie newbies.
 We have no doubt that they'll impress.